Rethinking talent and the connected experience

 PwC presents insights into how software industry trends -cloud, software-as-a-service (SaaS), mobile devices and consumerization of IT –are impacting where the industry is going.
 Also, view top 100 software leaders by revenue.

-This paper discusses technological, economic, and political trends that are important to CEOs and C-Suite executives while exploring the trends and challenges that businesses must consider to remain competitive.
+This 5 part series of papers discusses technological, economic, and political trends that are important to CEOs and C-Suite executives to remain competitive.

-The workforce is changing for all industries, and employers are no longer in the driver's seat.
-Technology companies that build a unique connected experience for their employees will drive up innovation and productivity by increasing employee job satisfaction.
+Tech companies that build a connected experience for their employees will increase innovation and productivity by increasing employee job satisfaction.

 The New Digital Ecosystem Reality: Nine trends rewriting the rules of business